Warthunder-Open-Source-Foundation/wt_ext_cli/usage_manual.md

           Opens or writes the manual
   hash, --hash
-          Prints commit hash from binary (link) help
+          Prints commit hash from binary (link) vromf_version, --vromf_version
+          Prints version(s) from file or folder of vromfs help
           Print this message or the help of the given subcommand(s)